michaelxiao16/CX4230_Project1/README.md

 # Event-Driven Simulation Project: City Simulation

+First, to download this git project, DO NOT download the zip file.
+Instead, run git clone https://github.com/michaelxiao16/CX4230_Project1.git

 We are using Python3.
 To get this to run on the PACE cluster, we did the following:
 ```